MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-ai-summary-list.md

 # Add AI summary list

 The AI summary list feature simplifies the consumption of data by transforming complex data tables into insightful, visual summaries and chart representations.
-The feature enhances user efficiency and makes it easier for end users to analyze data.
+The feature enhances user efficiency and makes it easier for users to analyze data.
 Data presented in traditional table formats can often be difficult to interpret, leading to challenges in extracting meaningful insights.
 The AI summary list provides easy-to-understand chart formats and concise data summaries.

 This guide walks you through enabling and configuring the AI-powered insights for data lists in Power Pages.